-FamilyWorks was officially incorporated in December of 1995.
-Working back a few years from this date, the Fremont Public Association (currently named Solid Ground) began discussing an initiative to provide comprehensive, strength-based programming to support families and placed a VISTA volunteer, Janet Buttenwieser, to do this work.
-Janet recruited a group of local activists to form a Board and completed the paperwork to establish the North Central Family Resource Center as a new non-profit organization, offering the first parent support classes in January of 1996.
+In the early 1990’s, the Fremont Public Association (currently named Solid Ground) began developing an initiative to provide comprehensive, strength-based programming to support families and placed a VISTA volunteer, Janet Buttenwieser, to do this work.
+Janet recruited a group of local north end activists to form a Board of Directors and completed the paperwork to establish the North Central Family Resource Center as a new non-profit organization, offering the first parent support classes in January of 1996.

 In July of 1996, the board discussed the possibility of acquiring the Fremont Food Bank, then operated by the Fremont Public Association.
 At that time, the name of the organization was officially changed to FamilyWorks.
 The first staff member, Jake Weber, was hired as the first Executive Director in November of 1997 and FamilyWorks took over operation of the food bank in April of 1998.